zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/include-graph.md

 ## FAQ

 ### Why do I receive an error that asks me to specify a context factory?
-To retrieve the current entities graph, our library requires a working context to use some Entity Framework feature without impacting the current context.
+To retrieve the current entities graph, our library requires a working context to use some Entity Framework features without impacting the current context.
 The context factory is optional if your context has a default constructor.

 Read more: [Context Factory](context-factory)